 For your afternoon, head east along the M27 to Portsmouth and take to the water at Gunwharf Quays for a harbour tour.
 Lasting around 45 minutes, the cruise around Portsmouth Harbour and the naval dockyard gives spectacular views of Britain’s modern frigates, destroyers and helicopter carriers, as well as historic buildings, sights and ships.
 The lively on-board commentary ensures you don’t miss anything.
 After disembarking grab a bite to eat at one of the many restaurants in Gunwharf Quays, such as Loch Fyne that will serve you a three-course seafood treat, or hunt for bargains in the outlet shopping centre.

-If you’ve still got the energy then get ready for a lively night out – choose from buzzing bars, the casino or laughter at Jongleurs comedy club.
+If you’ve still got the energy then get ready for a lively night out – choose from buzzing bars or the lively casino.
 Alternatively, just down the road from Gunwharf Quays, you could mooch around the cobbled streets of Old Portsmouth to finish off your day instead.
-The historic town has plenty of pubs, tearooms and bistro-style restaurants as well as fascinating architecture from centuries past.
+The historic town has plenty of pubs, tea rooms and bistro-style restaurants as well as fascinating architecture from centuries past.

-Take a tour of Winchester Cathedral with one of the expert guides to hear about Winchester during Anglo-Saxon times, what happened when the Normans invaded and the other events that have left their mark on this magnificent building
+Take a tour with one of the expert guides to hear about Winchester during Anglo-Saxon times, what happened when the Normans invaded and the other events that have left their mark on this magnificent building

 In the afternoon, hop aboard a steam train on the Watercress Line and then sit back, relax and take in the wonderful rural views.
 Boarding from the market towns of Alresford or Alton, tickets give all-day unlimited travel and an on-board buffet serves takeaway cream teas; the perfect accompaniment to your journey.
 Check opening times before you travel and book in advance to guarantee your ticket.